SmellySalami/test/# test.md

 ## Challenge in the West

-- (1869) Canada took over northwest region from the Hudson’s Bay Company without consulting the 12,000 Métis of the Red River. **Louis Riel** led an armed uprising and seized Fort Garry, the territorial capital.
+- (1869) Canada took over northwest region from the Hudson’s Bay Company without consulting the 12,000 Metis of the Red River. **Louis Riel** led an armed uprising and seized **Fort Garry**, the territorial capital.
 - (1870) Ottawa sent soldiers to retake Fort Garry.
 Riel fled to the United States.
 Riel was elected to Parliament but never took his seat.
 Canada establish Manitoba.
 - (1873) North West Mounted Police (NWMP, "Mounties") formed.
 To oppress the west and Indians.
 Founded Fort Calgary, Fort MacLeod, and others.
 Regina headquarters
-- (1885) second rebellion in Saskatchewan (Métis and Indian rights problems).
+- (1885) second rebellion in Saskatchewan (Metis and Indian rights problems).
 Riel’s trial and execution for high treason.
 Opposed by Quebec.
-Riel is kinda a defender of Métis rights and the father of Manitoba.
+Riel is kinda a defender of **Metis rights** and the **father of Manitoba**.
 - The NWMP founded Fort Calgary, Fort MacLeod and other centres that today are cities and towns.
 Regina became its headquarters.
 Today, the Royal Canadian Mounted.
 (MajorGeneral Sir Sam Steele is notable)

 ## A Railway from Sea to Sea

-- (1871) British Columbia joins Canada iafter Ottawa promised railway to the West Coast.
+- (1871) British Columbia joins Canada after Ottawa promised railway to the West Coast.
+- Symbolize **unity**
 - (November 7, 1885) Donald Smith (Lord Strathcona), director of the Canadian Pacific Railway (CPR), drove the last spike.
 Financed by British and American investors and built by both European and Chinese labour.
 Afterwards the Chinese were subject to discrimination, including the **Head Tax**, a race-based entry fee.
 The Government of Canada **apologized in 2006** for this discriminatory policy.
 After many years of heroic work, the CPR’s “ribbons of steel” fulfilled a national dream.

 ## Moving Westward